andrewT60/Getting-And-Cleaning-Data/CodeBook.md

 "STANDING" or "LAYING"

 2. Column 2  an integer within the range 1 to 30 (including end points)
 3. Column 3 - Column 88:  real number

 * Additional notes

-1. the unit for the last 86 data fields is the same as the original data set (See appendix for further details)
+1. The Unit for each of the last 86 data fields is THE SAME AS the corresponding column in the origin data set (See appendix for further details)
 2. The measurement of the feature data are normalized and bounded between [-1,1] (stated in the README.txt file that came with the original dataset)
 3. A full description of the dataset and the experiments performed  can be found